axiom-data-science/ocean-model-skill-assessor/docs/demo_cli.md

 !omsa proj_path --project_name demo_local
 ```

-Here we know the names of the files so show them inline:
+Here we know the names of the files so show them inline.

+First we see a map of the area around Cook Inlet in Alaska, along with a red line outlining the approximate domain of the numerical model, and 2 black dots indicating 2 data locations, each with a numeric marker for matching to the model-data time series comparison.

 ```{code-cell} ipython3
 Image(omsa.PROJ_DIR("demo_local") / "map.png")
 ```

+Here we see a time series comparison at marker "1" from the map, station "noaa_nos_co_ops_9455500".
+It shows in black the temperature values from the data and in red the comparable values from the model.
+The comparison time range is January 1, 2022, through January 5, 2022.
+The lines are reasonably similar, as captured by the statistical values in the title.

 ```{code-cell} ipython3
 Image(omsa.PROJ_DIR("demo_local") / "noaa_nos_co_ops_9455500_temp.png")